jankova/ISIC-melanoma-classification/README.md

 python train.py --enet-type eff_net --n-epochs 10
 python train.py --enet-type vgg16 --n-epochs 10
 ```
-Trained on AWS, with TF using pretrained VGG16, ResNet, EfficientNet.
+Trained was run on an AWS instance in tensorflow using with pretrained nets ResNet and EfficientNet and VGG16.

 ## Predictions
+Compute predictions for each model.

 ```
 python predict.py --enet-type res_net